 The purpose of the ORFAN Study is to find a way to predict a person’s likelihood of having a cardiovascular event such as a heart attack or stroke in the future by crosslinking the information gathered from CT images of the body adipose tissue and biomarkers in the blood.
 Furthermore, in this study we also would like to find out whether the biomarkers in the blood can be used to predict progression of cardiovascular disease.

-Over a period of five years we are aiming to recruit a total of 8500 participants (aged between 18-99 years) who have been asked by their clinical care team to undergo a cardiac CT scan at various hospital NHS sites throughout the UK and those who have previously had a clinical cardiac CT scan within the last five years.
+Over a period of five years we are aiming to recruit a total of 15500 participants (aged between 18-99 years) who have been asked by their clinical care team to undergo a cardiac CT scan at various participating hospital NHS sites throughout the UK and those who have previously had a clinical cardiac CT scan at least 6 months previously.

-We are also aiming to retrospectively collect a fully anonymised data set of 10,000 CT chest, abdomen and pelvis scans in order to develop new image analysis algorithms and software tools (using artificial intelligence and other approaches) to allow automation of the image analysis processes.
+We are also aiming to retrospectively collect a fully anonymised data set of 250,000 cardiac CT chest, abdomen and pelvis scans in order to develop new image analysis algorithms and software tools (using artificial intelligence and other approaches) to allow automation of the image analysis processes.

 ORFAN is part of the Oxford cohort for Heart, Vessels and Fat (Ox-HVF), which means the results from this study are interpreted together with the findings of other Ox-HVF projects.
 The Ox-HVF cohort is a cluster of clinical studies that together provides results allowing the deployment of a multi-level strategy to understand the mechanisms of cardiovascular disease.
 This will add value to the research results and potentially allow the translation of the findings into clinical applications.

-All participants will have their first CT scan at one of the Radiology Departments of the various selected NHS sites (Oxford University Hospitals NHS Foundation Trust, University Hospital of Leicester NHS Trust, Milton Keynes University Hospital, Royal Brompton and Harefield NHS Trust) as part of their routine clinical care.
+All participants will have their first CT scan at one of the radiology departments of the various selected NHS sites (Oxford University Hospitals NHS Foundation Trust, University Hospital of Leicester NHS Trust, Milton Keynes University Hospital NHS Foundation Trust, Royal Brompton and Harefield, Hospitals, Royal United Hospitals Bath NHS Foundation Trust) as part of their routine clinical care.
 At this visit a blood sample will be taken for research purposes to measure for blood biomarkers.

-A second CT scan will be scheduled 3-5 years after the initial scan at one of the CT scanners within the selected NHS sites.
+A second CT scan will be scheduled at least 6 months after the initial scan at one of the CT scanners within the selected NHS sites.
 At this visit another CT scan will be performed and another blood sample will be taken.
 Study investigators will then be able to make comparisons between the two sets of images and two sets of blood samples to see if there have been any changes overtime.

 Study follow up